International Conference to Review the Global Vision of the Holocaust: Israeli Arab lawyer permission rescinded

 Israeli-Arab lawyer Khaled Kasab Mahameed was invited to attend the conference by the Iranian government, who rescinded his permission after it was discovered that he holds Israeli citizenship.
 Iran does not grant visas to Israelis.
 According to Ha'aretz, Mahameed intended "to tell the conference that the Holocaust did happen and that Iranian President Mahmoud Ahmadinejad's position of Holocaust denial is wrong".
 He stated:Everything that happened must be internalized and the facts must not be denied...
 It is the obligation of all Arabs and all Muslims to understand the significance of the Holocaust.
 If their goal is to understand their adversary, they must understand the Holocaust...
-The naqba [disaster] the Palestinians experienced in 1948 is small compared to the Holocaust, but the political implications of the Holocaust have made its terrors a burden on the Palestinian people alone...
+The nakba [disaster] the Palestinians experienced in 1948 is small compared to the Holocaust, but the political implications of the Holocaust have made its terrors a burden on the Palestinian people alone...
 The Holocaust has all the reasons for the creation of the Arab–Israeli conflict, but also has potential to bring peace."